boathit/t2vec/README.md

 ## Preprocessing

-The preprocessing step will generate all data required in the training stage, and the generated training and validation dataset will be saved in `data`.
+The preprocessing step will generate all data required in the training stage.

 Two parameters can be set at this step, `cellsize` in `preprocessing/preprocess.jl` and denoising `radius` in `preprocessing/utils.jl:disort()`, you can leave them as their default values which are the ones used in our paper.